 Open the PDF and read the full article, and the rest of the news that we were sharing in 1999.

 I've continued to repeat this call to action over the past 25 years.
-Below is a graphic I created for this 2016 article
+Below is a graphic I created for this 2016 article.

+It's the same message, with a different visual presentation.
 That's the point of this and other articles that I've been writing.
 I've been preaching this message of building and sustaining organized, mentor-rich programs that reach K-12 kids in high poverty areas for 30 years.

 Yes, there are actually thousands of people calling for support for mentoring and tutoring programs.
 I point to hundreds of youth-serving programs at this link.
 Many have sophisticated, far-reaching advertising and PR strategies that call attention to their own programs.